yakbrother/timeaton-dev/content/posts/a-part-time-job-should-I-switch-carreers.md

 ---
-title: "Part-Job Found!
+title: "Part-Time Job Found!
 Is it Time to Switch Careers?"
 date: 2023-10-10T23:11:13Z
 draft: false
 description: Maybe there's more to life than vim and Linux...